King and Country

+King and Country is a 1964 British anti-war film directed and produced by Joseph Losey, and starring Dirk Bogarde, Tom Courtenay and Leo McKern.
+It was adapted by Evan Jones from John Wilson's 1964 stage play Hamp, in turn based on a segment of the James Lansdale Hodson's 1955 autobiographical novel Return to the Wood.
+Set during on the Western Front during the First World War, it centres on the court martial of an army private (Courtenay) accused of desertion.

+At the 25th Venice International Film Festival, the film was nominated for the Golden Lion, while Courtenay won the Volpi Cup for Best Actor.
+The film was released in the United Kingdom on 3 December 1964, to positive reviews.
+It was nominated for four BAFTA Awards, including Outstanding British Film and Best British Actor for Courtenay.

 Plot

-During the First World War in 1917, in the British trenches at Passchendaele, an army private, Arthur Hamp (Tom Courtenay) is accused of desertion.
-He is to be defended at his trial by Captain Hargreaves (Dirk Bogarde).
+During the First World War in 1917, in the British trenches at Passchendaele, Private Arthur Hamp is accused of desertion.
+He is to be defended at his trial by Captain Hargreaves.
 Hamp had been a volunteer at the outbreak of the war and was the sole survivor of his company, but then decided to "go for a walk"; he had contemplated walking to his home in London but after more than 24 hours on the road, he is picked up by the Military Police and sent back to his unit to face court-martial for desertion.

 Hargreaves is initially impatient with the simple-minded Hamp, but comes to identify with his plight.
-Following testimony from an unsympathetic doctor (Leo McKern) (whose solution to all ailments is to prescribe laxatives), Hargreaves is unable to persuade the court to consider the possibility that Hamp may have been suffering from shell shock.
+Following testimony from an unsympathetic doctor (whose solution to all ailments is to prescribe laxatives), Hargreaves is unable to persuade the court to consider the possibility that Hamp may have been suffering from shell shock.
 He is found guilty, but the court's recommendation for mercy is overruled by higher command, who wish to make an example of Hamp to bolster morale in his division.
 He is shot by firing squad, but as he is not killed outright Hargreaves has to finish him off with a revolver.
 His family are informed that he has been killed in action.